Regional Enrichment Opportunities

 - Supporting Children’s Success

 Participants will learn how important positive relationships are to children’s social emotional development.
 Best practice in planning environments and activities that impact children’s social emotional development, and how to support positive social behaviors will be presented.
 Exploring how to help children build their feeling vocabularies, learn problem solving skills, and handle anger and disappointment will give participants valuable teaching tools.
-This series is offered in the months of March, June and October.
+Contacts their Regional ECE office to participate.